Postnatal (Recognised since November 2011)

 I recently retired from my work as a birth doula having supported over 70 births but I continue to offer antenatal Birth Preparation Sessions – usually two or three, depending on your requirements.

 I make certain you are well informed.
 You are entitled to feel confident and optimistic: I will guide you, explaining the different stages as well as procedures and choices available once you are in labour – whether you are having a hospital, birth centre or home birth.
 I work with you on a personalised birth plan.

 Knowing what’s right for you helps to empower you to ask for what you need, whether it’s more time to consider a procedure or simply clarification on something mentioned or being suggested.
 This helps you feel safe and in control of events.

-At these antenatal meetings I explain the pros and cons of interventions, different types of monitoring and pain relief and how your partner can support you.
+At these antenatal meetings I explain the pros and cons of interventions, different types of monitoring and pain relief and how you’re partner can support you.
 I teach simple massage techniques that are effective in reducing pain, as well as breathing and visualisation to keep you calm.
 I offer a ‘shopping list’ of useful items for the baby and for yourself as well as discussing good equipment, like birth pumps and sterilisers.
 I provide information on excellent reading and visual material and links to organisations that provide evidence-based research on all aspects of birth.
 I am also a sounding board when you need to think over what you have been told by the hospital.
 I will never tell you what to do as I am not medically qualified, but you can count on my support when you decide what is right for you.